MaartenGr/BERTopic/docs/faq.md

 topics, probs = topic_model.fit_transform(docs)
 ```

-Depending on the embeddings you are using, you might want to normalize them first in order to
-force a cosine-related distance metric in UMAP:
+Depending on the embeddings you are using, you might want to normalize them first to force a cosine-related distance metric in UMAP:

 ```python
 from cuml.preprocessing import normalize